Scarleferrum/A-101-tutorial-to-ebooks/README.md

 Basic programming knowledge is required.

 1. Install python
-- You can download it from the official python website.
+- You can download it from the official website of python.
 Make sure to check the option to install pip during setup.

 2. Install dependencies
 - Run the following command in your terminal